unifiedjs/unifiedjs.github.io/doc/learn/find-node.md

 Read more about [`unist-util-find`][unist-util-find] in its readme.

-`unist-util-find` is rather basic and slow.
+The package `unist-util-find` is rather basic and slow.
 You likely want to [traverse a tree][tree-traversal] with [`unist-util-visit`][unist-util-visit]